brpaz/go-healthcheck/docs/checks/db-check.md

-## SQL Check
+## DB Check

-The SQL Check verifies that a SQL database is reachable.
+The DB Check verifies that a SQL database is reachable.
 This is useful for monitoring the availability of SQL databases such as MySQL, PostgreSQL, SQLite, and others.

 ## Configuration

-The SQL Check can be configured using the following options:
+The DB Check can be configured using the following options:

 - `WithName(name string)`: Sets the name of the check.
 - `WithDB(db *sql.DB)`: Sets the database connection to be used for the check.